TelegramMessenger/Telegram-iOS/Documentation/Guides/Installation & Setup.md

   ```

-*Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
-This ensures that `applicationDidFinishLaunching` will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.
+*Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on start-up can also be caught and each module executes other code with a delay some seconds.
+This ensures that `applicationDidFinishLaunching` will process as fast as possible and the SDK will not block the start-up sequence resulting in a possible kill by the watchdog process.

 **Congratulation, now you're all set to use HockeySDK!**